LawrenceSB24/Employee-Tracking-with-Skynet/README.md

 > - Manager employee reports to
 and that employee is added into the database

-WHEN I choose to update an employee rolle
+WHEN I choose to update an employee role
 THEN I am prompted to select an employee to update and their new role and information is updated to the database
 ```